Oracle's Ellison steps aside, co-CEOs Catz and Hurd take over

 Since his remarks, cloud computing has become a driving force in enterprise software and Oracle is struggling to build out its own cloud offerings to catch up with smaller rivals.

-Ellison, who battled big rivals IBM and SAP for most of his tenure, appeared to change his tune this year, when he called Amazon.com and Salesforce.com the company's most immediate threat.
+Ellison, who battled big rivals IBM (IBM.N) and SAP (SAPG.DE) for most of his tenure, appeared to change his tune this year, when he called Amazon.com (AMZN.O) and Salesforce.com (CRM.N) the company's most immediate threat.

 (Reporting by Bill Rigby and Noel Randewich; Additional reporting by Alexei Oreskovic, Deepa Seetharaman and Sarah McBride in San Francisco; Editing by Dan Grebler)